grenaud/schmutzi/README.md

 -------------------------------------------------------------------------------------

 - Nuclear
+  I recommend DICE (http://grenaud.github.io/dice) for nuclear samples.
   The only thing schmutzi can do for nuclear data is to estimate contamination rates using deamination patterns.
-Simply use "contDeam.pl"

   However, use this at your own risk, we know three factors that lead to wrong estimates: